Ajish777/Shop-Management-System/README.md

 # Code Explanation:

-a. viewingstock(): This function helps to view the stock.
+* viewingstock(): This function helps to view the stock.

-b. insert(): It helps in the insertion of the string at a specified block.
+* insert(): It helps in the insertion of the string at a specified block.

-c. fetchall(): All rows of queries result set is returned with fetchall().
+* fetchall(): All rows of queries result set is returned with fetchall().

 # 7. Defining labels and buttons:
 ```